- LAST REVIEWED: 18 August 2021

 Republishes Wittkower 1943, Wittkower 1948 (cited under Biographies and Biographical Details), and Wittkower 1953 (cited under Architectural Drawings).
 Following in the footsteps of the 18th-century Palladians Campbell and Burlington, Wittkower here presents Jones as the disciple of Palladio.

 Worsley, Giles.
 Inigo Jones and the European Classicist Tradition.
-New Haven, CT, and London: Yale University Press, 2007.
+New Haven, CT: Yale University Press, 2007.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.

 - Adornment, Dress, and African Arts of the Body

 - Art and Archaeology of the Bronze Age in China